 What You Can Expect from Either Experience

 The renting experience remains the same in many ways when choosing either a house or an apartment.
-If you do not own the property, then the landlord or property manager will charge a security deposit at the time you sign the lease.
+If you do not own the property, then the landlord or property manager will charge a security deposit when you sign the lease.
 It is usually equal to the cost of one month’s rent.
 If you have a pet, an additional amount is often necessary.
 You might not get all or any of these funds back when it is time to find a new place.

 Renting allows you to avoid the expense of maintenance or repair when items inevitably break down.
 That means if the wax ring under your toilet fails, you’re not responsible for the cost of fixing the situation unless there is direct evidence that you caused the damage.
-Hot water heaters, furnaces, and appliances can get rather expensive.
+Water heaters, furnaces, and appliances can get rather expensive.

 The one downside to renting is that you have no way to build equity in a property.
 That means there is no way to access the potential tax benefits that come with owning a home.